syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 However, the sub-Promises' Dependencies (i.e. the Knative and Postgres Dependencies) should not be installed in the platform cluster, but in the worker cluster.
 When you executed the quick start script, it registered the worker cluster as a Destination with a label `environment: dev` (as per output above).
-The `scheduling` field in the sub-Promises are set to target those clusters:
+The `destinationSelectors` field in the sub-Promises are set to target those clusters:

 ```yaml showLineNumbers